Lodestar

 Italy — Cost of living

-What it actually costs to live in Italy: €2,400/mo baseline, regional multipliers, rent medians, groceries, utilities, transport.
-Q2 2026 figures.
+What it actually costs to live in Italy: the Rome family basket, the regional swing from Milan to Bari, rent, groceries, utilities, transport, 2026 figures.

 What an Italian month is made of

-The Italian household baseline is € 2,400/mo.
-The national average underplays the real bill: the gap between Milan and Bari is wider than the gap between Berlin and Lisbon.
-This chapter breaks the basket apart and shows the multiplier for the city you actually pick.
+The Rome household basket, a family of three, sits at € 2,954/mo.
+That is a capital-city figure, not a national average, and the gap between Milan and Bari is still wider than the gap between Berlin and Lisbon.
+This chapter breaks the basket apart and shows how the city you actually pick compares.

-What sits inside €2,400
+What sits inside the family basket

 Three big things are NOT in this baseline: private or international school, a car loan or lease, and meaningful holidays.
 Any one of them can double the headline figure on its own.